The Philippines is a country of belief.

 - A new opportunity for my boyfriend.
 I said he’d just started in a new project, so I clarified if this is something else together.
 He said no, the “new” energy refers to the current project.

 - He asked me if I’m a loner at work.
-I wanted to laugh at this part because it’s so true.
-It’s not that I’m a loner, I think.
-It’s just that I prefer to cultivate deeper connections and sometimes find it hard to meet people whom I feel comfortable with.
-In my current work, I am often alone.
+I wanted to laugh at this part because it’s rings true.
+But it’s not that I’m really a loner, I think.
+It’s just that as an introvert I prefer small circles and deep connections rather than the usual shallow relationships in the office, and also sometimes I find it hard to meet people whom I feel comfortable with.
+So in my current work, I am often alone.

 - He said I’m intelligent and skilled and that I’ll find it easy to get a new job, whether it’s local or abroad.
 Well, ever since I’d updated my profile in job search engines I’d been getting calls almost every day, although none that I’d accommodated yet.
 Overall he has very positive predictions for me career- and money-wise.

 - He said Hali is my soulmate.
 I’m not sure about this one.
 I love Hali and all, but he doesn’t feel familiar as soulmates often do.
 (I am defining soulmate as someone you’ve met in a previous lifetime.
 I’ve had a soulmate relationship prior and it felt very different.)

-- I got a fertility card (pregnancy).
+- I got a fertility card, which refers to pregnancy.
 I almost always get this in readings and I really don’t understand why, so I just ignored this part.